 A business which sells on account to its customers will at any point in time have amounts outstanding from them for unpaid invoices.
 The amount outstanding is referred to as accounts receivable, or sometimes as trade debtors.
 The amount is often expressed in terms of days and is referred to as days sales outstanding.

 Days sales outstanding is calculated by dividing the value of the accounts receivable is divided by the value of the average daily sale, then the resulting figure is the number of days sales which are outstanding.
-This number is referred to as accounts receivable days, days sales in receivables or debtor days.
+Additionally this number is often referred to as accounts receivable days, days sales in receivables or debtor days.

 Days Sales Outstanding in the Financial Projections Template